Last updated Tuesday, August 4, 2020

 - AUM Waives ACT/SAT Admission Testing Requirements – This article details decisions made by Auburn University at Montgomery to adapt to the circumstances presented by the COVID-19 pandemic.

 - How has FAFSA completion changed nationally and in different kinds of high schools during the COVID-19 pandemic? – This data report shows details of FAFSA decreases due to the pandemic

 - College-Going Culture in a Digital Era – A report by the Pullias Center for Higher Education, University of Southern California

 - How Is Technology Addressing the College Access Challenge? – A report by the Pullias Center for Higher Education and Get Schooled, see pages 10-23 for online tools

-- Beyond the College Bill: The Hidden Hurdles of Indirect Expenses – Thursday, June 25 at 12:00PM Central
+- Beyond the College Bill: The Hidden Hurdles of Indirect Expenses – on demand

-- Building Your Fall 2020 COVID Communications Plan: Assessment and Planning – Thursday, June 25 at 12:00PM Central
+- Building Your Fall 2020 COVID Communications Plan: Assessment and Planning – on demand

 - Communicating Through COVID-19: Supporting Students’ Mental Health – on demand